Getting Started

 Why mathematical formulas don't improve golf execution, but physics principles translated into procedures do.

 Why geometric golf instruction is actually easier than feel-based approaches.
-Discover how datums, end range of motion, and indexing replace subjective awareness with objective procedures.
+Replacing subjective awareness with objective procedures.

-How cross-disciplinary analysis makes intuitive excellence explicit and teachable, examining the difference between discovery and systematic explanation.
+How cross-disciplinary analysis makes intuitive excellence explicit and teachable.

 System Positioning